December 4, 2023: Culinary Education Center (6PM - 7PM)

 Emphasizes the relationships amongst science concepts such as biology, chemistry, physics, environmental and social science.
 All Integrated CTE Math and Sciences are imbedded instruction within the CTE curriculum and classes.

-Monmouth County Vocational School District’s structured learning program is designed to provide students with career pathways planning, employability skill development, occupational workplace training, and other employment experiences related to a chosen career.
+Monmouth County Vocational School District’s work base learning program is designed to provide students with career pathways planning, employability skill development, occupational workplace training, and other employment experiences related to a chosen career.
 The MCVSD has partnerships with affiliated schools, parents, businesses, industry, and community agencies that create opportunities for students to participate in quality job training.

-Structured Learning Program Goals:
+Work Base Learning Program Goals:

 Improving the educational experience for high school students